 Good MorningEquity markets started the holiday-shortened week on solid footing, advancing incrementally to hover near record highs.
 The move was partly supported by President-elect Trump's pick of Scott Bessent for Treasury Secretary.
 The market favors the pick because his economic views will temper Donald Trump's more aggressive stance and reduce the risk of inflation accelerating.

 The hurdle for markets this week is Wednesday.
 The economic calendar contains market-moving reports, including the Fed minutes and PCE price index.
 The PCE price index is expected to reveal inflation accelerating at the headline and core levels, contradicting the trend that led the FOMC to cut rates in September.
 This will be the second month inflation has increased since the Fed first cut rates, and it will likely keep them from cutting again in December, news that may keep the S&P 500 from hitting another new high this year.
-Featured: See the Daily 10AM setup for 4PM payouts (Ad)
+Featured: This Social Security Shift Could Boost Benefits by 400% (Ad)

 |